ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/finance-analyze-cash-flow.md

 ms.author: bholtorf

 ---
-# Analyzing Cash Flow in Your Company
+# Analýza cashflow ve Vaší firmě
 The charts on the Accountant Role Center provide insights that can help you make solid decisions about what to do with your cash.

 | To answer questions like these | Use this chart |